 Design of the Cantilever Shelter Model required by Contract has been completed.
-As of project inception, 312 new bus shelters have been installed (288 Cantilever, 10 Slim Sized, 7 Regular, 7 Regular w/ Ad Panel), 580 bicycle racks, 279 new bus shelter illumination systems, 306 trash containers were installed.
+As of project inception, 312 new bus shelters have been installed (330 Cantilever, 10 Slim Sized, 7 enhanced full size Regular, 7 Regular w/

+Ad Panel), 800 bicycle racks, 279 new bus shelter illumination systems, 306 trash containers were installed.
+This phase is 100% complete.